josephwb/Decisivator/README.md

-###Program description: Calculates phylogenetic 'decisiveness' sensu Sanderson, Steel, and McMahon.
+#### Decisivator: calculate phylogenetic 'decisiveness' sensu Sanderson, Steel, and McMahon.

 To compile, type the following in a unix prompt: